History and exam

 Seasonal influenza tends to have a seasonal outbreak pattern, with epidemics usually occurring between late autumn and early spring.

 Suspicion for seasonal influenza should be high if there is a documented outbreak in the community.
-During the influenza season, the CDC publishes weekly updates online that summarize information about influenza activity.
+During the influenza season, the Centers for Disease Control and Prevention (CDC) publishes weekly updates online that summarize information about influenza activity.
 CDC: FluView - weekly influenza surveillance report external link opens in a new window

 Patients should be asked whether they receive the seasonal influenza vaccine every year.
 Healthy adults vaccinated with intramuscular inactivated vaccine have a reduced probability of influenza A or B infection and influenza-like illness, although the absolute effect may be modest.
 Vaccination in healthy children (with live attenuated vaccine or inactivated vaccine) can reduce influenza and influenza-like illness; the effect varies across populations studied.